Strait of Gibraltar: Tunnel across the Strait

 Discussion between Spain and Morocco of a tunnel under the strait began in the 1980s.
 In December 2003, both countries agreed to explore the construction of an undersea rail tunnel to connect their rail systems across the Strait.
 The gauge of the rail would be to match the proposed construction and conversion of significant parts of the existing broad gauge system to standard gauge.
 While the project remained in a planning phase, Spanish and Moroccan officials met to discuss it occasionally, including in 2012.
 Those talks led to nothing constructive happening, but in April 2021 ministers from both countries agreed to a joint intergovernmental meeting to be held in Casablanca in the coming months.
 This was in order to resume discussions on a tunnel.
-Earlier, in January 2021, the UK government had studied plans for a tunnel to link Gibraltar with Tangiers that would replace the Spanish-Moroccan project that until then had had no tangible results after over 40 years of discussions.
+Earlier, in January 2021, the UK government had studied plans for a tunnel to link Gibraltar with Tangier that would replace the Spanish-Moroccan project that until then had had no tangible results after over 40 years of discussions.